fhackenb/nativescript-tappy/README.md

 {N} plugin for integrating with the iOS sdk for [https://github.com/TapTrack/TCMPTappy-iOS]()

-## Installation
-Coming soon.
-This plugin is not yet published

 ## Demo

-The demo app scans for TapTrack devices, connects, and performs read and write actions
+The demo app scans for TapTrack devices, connects, and performs read and write actions.
+To run the demo:

+*cd into demo
+*npm install
+*tns platform add ios
+*tns run ios

 ## License